 WAR File Deployment

 WAR files are readily deployable web-application containers, complete with supporting jars.
-Recommendation and forecast engines are also inside of the WAR file.
+Recommendation and forecast engines are also inside the WAR file.

 The default deployment of OptiNet will be to a web application and URL called “optinet”.
 Many Application Servers (WebSphere, etc.) provide an application assembly tool to allow you to change the default context prior to deployment.
 Refer to the specifics of your Application Server for this.